universal-automata/liblevenshtein/README.md

 (if you want the minified, JavaScript library as well).
 Once complete, you should find the library under `lib/`.

+### Running the tests

+To verify that the library does what it should, I've written a sequence of tests.
+To run them for the respective languages, do the following:

+#### CoffeeScript / JavaScript

+`cd` into the `coffeescript/` directory and execute `cake test`

 ### Background

 Based largely on the works of [Stoyan Mihov](http://www.lml.bas.bg/~stoyan/),